-Creamed Leeks are a rich and indulgent mellow onion flavoured side dish that cooks in a less than 20 minutes.
+Creamed Leeks are a rich and indulgent mellow onion flavoured side dish that cooks in less than 20 minutes.

 When I say overlooked, I mean by others of course!
 I use leeks all of the time here on my site and this leeks recipe sees them wrapped in butter and cream is one of my favourites.